7thLucas/full-app-6a28c-a0904-4627/_doc/product-overview.md

-# Product Overview
+# Product Overview — Influence Coach

+## Product Name
+**Influence Coach**

 ## What It Is
-A professional coaching chatbot that helps leaders build their influence using John Maxwell's 5 Levels of Leadership framework.
+A professional AI coaching chatbot that helps leaders build their influence using John Maxwell's 5 Levels of Leadership framework.

+## Positioning
+A focused, expert-guided coaching experience that makes Maxwell's proven leadership framework personal, accessible, and immediately actionable — available on demand, without the cost or scheduling friction of a human executive coach.

 ## Target Users
 Leaders at any stage — emerging managers, mid-level directors, and senior executives — who want to grow their influence and effectiveness with the people around them.